Siobos/Engeto_project_Siobos_Aneta/Engeto_certification_project.md

 countries - All kinds of information about countries in the world, for example the capital, currency, national food or average height of the population. economies - GDP, GINI, tax burden, etc. for a given state and year.

-Methodology and analyse
+METHODOLOGY AND ANALYSE
+The creation of required tables is described in t_Aneta_Siobos_project_SQL_primary_final and t_Aneta_Siobos_project_SQL_secondary_final.
-The necessary scripts with notes that support these answers below are in research_questions_SQL_cripts.
+The necessary scripts with notes that support these answers below (analyse) are in research_questions_SQL_cripts.
 In all cases, the SQL language was used.

-Researching questions (RQ) and answears
+RESEARCHING QUESTIONS (RQ) AND ANSWEARS

 RQ 1) Are wages rising in all industries over the years, or falling in some?
 Wages for the monitored period (2011 - 2020) are decreasing in the sectors and years listed below.
 The listed sectors are in the Czech language: